sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

     - AC-6 Least Privilege: RBAC facilitates the enforcement of the least privilege principle, allowing users to access only the information and resources necessary for their duties.
     - AC-16 Security Attributes: The use of RBAC, incorporating security attributes into roles, supports the application of access controls that are enforced based on the combined attributes of the user (e.g., group membership) and the resource.

+- **Products covered:**
+    - Microsoft Entra Role-Based Access Control
+    - Microsoft Entra Privileged Identity Management

 ### User and resource access segmented for each workload
 #### Utilize VNets, NSGs, ASGs, and Azure Firewalls for enhanced workload access management

-**Has the organization leveraged Microsoft Azure's network segmentation capabilities, including Virtual Networks (VNets), VNet peering, Network Security Groups (NSGs), Application Security Groups (ASGs), and Azure Firewalls, to effectively isolate and manage access to workloads?** (Score Advanced)
+**Has the organization leveraged Microsoft Azure's network segmentation capabilities, including Virtual Networks (VNets), VNet peering, Network Security Groups (NSGs), Application Security Groups (ASGs), and Azure Firewalls, to effectively isolate and manage access to workloads?** (Score Initial)

 - **Legacy:** The organization lacks comprehensive network segmentation strategies using Azure's networking capabilities.
 This absence of network segmentation may lead to increased risk of lateral movement in case of breaches and inefficient network access control, affecting the overall security posture.
     - Indicators: